 As we near our 15-year anniversary, we are reminded of how much we value and appreciate our TEAMBOOST partners and want you to meet them.
 Learn more about our team members and their journeys through the in and out-of-school time field, their goals and aspirations, a few fun things about them, and some of the amazing things they are doing in their communities.

-We will be featuring our BOOST Bloggers, Ambassadors, Leadership Team members, and Partners weekly through the end of November to thank our wonderful team members for their contributions to our incredible community!
+We will be featuring our BOOST Bloggers, Ambassadors, Leadership Team members, and Partners weekly through the end of the year to thank our wonderful team members for their contributions to our incredible community!

 How did you enter the OST, expanded learning, and/or educational field?

 I started teaching while in undergrad and have spent over 20 years in education.
 After school programming was my first full time job out of graduate school and holds a special place in my heart.

 I love seeing students engage in new and exciting experiences.
 After school programming allows for more flexibility and out-of-the-box teaching/learning that opens many doors for students that otherwise wouldn’t have those opportunities.

 Some of my best times professionally have been teaching ESL in Latin America. working in poor, rural areas without electricity and other amenities has made me appreciate my life, my upbringing, and all the opportunities that I have had and helped to provide for others.